-If my bride/groom and I are both Florida residents, do we have to take a 4 hour premarital preparation course?
+If we are both Florida residents, do we have to take a 4 hour premarital preparation course?

-wait three (3) days from the date of issuance for the license to become
+course provider or wait three (3) days from the date of issuance for the

-effective.
-Additionally, Florida law requires the course provider to be
+license to become effective.
+Additionally, Florida law requires the course

-registered in our county in order for the three (3) day waiting period
+provider to be registered in our county in order for the three (3) day

-to be waived and for the bridal couple to be eligible for the discounted
+waiting period to be waived and for the bridal couple to be eligible for the

-license fee.
-A Certificate of Course Completion must be presented at
+discounted license fee.
+A Certificate of Course Completion must be

 Who can provide the four (4) hour premarital preparation course?